-At the Beaumont Basin Watermaster meeting on June 3, 2020, Thierry Montoya was requested to provide a memorandum regarding Resolution No. 2017-2.
-This legal memorandum was planned to be part of the report from legal counsel as Agenda Item V.C.

-On Thursday, July 30, 2020, Watermaster Committee member Dan Jaggers requested that this specific item be provided as a discussion item instead of a report from legal counsel.
+At the Beaumont Basin Watermaster meeting on June 3, 2020, Legal Counsel Thierry Montoya was requested to provide a memorandum regarding Resolution No. 2017-2.
+The information provided by Legal Counsel Thierry Montoya was anticipated to be included as a report from legal counsel at the August 5, 2020 meeting.
+However, on Thursday, July 30, 2020, Watermaster Committee member Dan Jaggers requested that the report be provided as a discussion item instead of a report from legal counsel.
 See attached email message.